codewitch-honey-crisis/gfx/README.md

 **Update 10:** Fixed several build errors with the last update.
 Mea culpa.

 **Update 11:** Added bilinear and bicubic resampling for `draw::bitmap<>()` resizing options, and fixed the nearest neighbor drawing.
 Also improved the performance of the drawing during resize (though bicubic could stand to be optimized to use ints instead of floats).
 Added image `dimensions` to `jpeg_image::load()`'s callback.
-If you got this build and it's not drawing bitmaps properly (you'll notice garbage in parts of the demo) download this again.
-There was a build break briefly at around midnight GMT-8/PST.

-### Building this Mess

-You can use Clang or GCC with -std=C++14 or -std=C++17 to build.
-However, for something that actually has drivers and demos with it, you'll want to go here https://github.com/codewitch-honey-crisis/gfx_demo
+**Update 12:** Easy of use update.
+I've compiled all of the includes into a single includable header, and I've added `draw::image<>()` which deals with the progressive loading so you don't need to do it yourself.

 Concepts
 --------

+Below is a high level summary.
+For more detailed information, I've been producing a series which [begins at the link](https://www.codeproject.com/Articles/5304372/GFX-In-Depth-Part-1-Drawing-Fundamentals).

 ### Draw Sources and Destinations

-Include *gfx\_drawing.hpp*

 GFX introduces the idea of draw sources and destinations.
 These are vaguely or loosely defined types that expose a set of members that allow GFX to bind to them to perform drawing operations.
 The set of members they expose varies based on their capabilities, and GFX adapts to call them in the most efficient manner that the target supports for the given operation.
 The drawing functions in GFX take destinations, and some operations such as copying bitmapped pixel data or otherwise reading pixel information take sources.